sjentsch/lsjDocs/Ch08/Ch08_Estimation_3.rst

 distribution of the mean changes as a function of sample size.
 Intuitively, you already know part of the answer.
 If you only have a few observations, the sample mean is likely to be quite inaccurate.
-If you replicate a small experiment and recalculate the mean you’ll get a very different answer.
+If you replicate a small experiment and recalculate the mean you will get a very different answer.
 In other words, the sampling distribution is quite wide.
-If you replicate a large experiment and recalculate the sample mean you’ll probably get the same answer you got last time, so the sampling distribution will be very narrow.
+If you replicate a large experiment and recalculate the sample mean you will probably get the same answer you got last time, so the sampling distribution will be very narrow.
 You can see this visually in :numref:`fig-samplingDistDiffN`, showing that the bigger the sample size, the narrower the sampling distribution gets.
 We can quantify this effect by calculating the standard deviation of the sampling distribution, which is referred to as the **standard error**.
-The standard error of a statistic is often denoted SE, and since we’re usually interested in the standard error of the sample *mean*, we often use the acronym SEM.
+The standard error of a statistic is often denoted SE, and since we are usually interested in the standard error of the sample *mean*, we often use the acronym SEM.
 As you can see just by looking at the picture, as the sample size *N* increases, the SEM decreases.